proofgeist/JSONCustomFunctions/README.md

  *	BaseElements Plugin version 3.0 or greater
  *
  * HISTORY:
+ *	MODIFIED on 2016-DEC-05 John Renfrew, john@e-rwu.com
+ *		actual Error is set into $jsonError, change to RWU standards
  *	MODIFIED on 2015-APR-21 Todd Geist, todd@geistinteractive.com
  *		return "?" on error and the actual Error is set into $json.error
  *	MODIFIED on 2015-JAN-07 Todd Geist, todd@geistinteractive.com